TurboTosti/Turbo-ffmpegger/README.md

 The repository's **Source** folder contains the application source, Voidbreaker source, build instructions and verification reports.
 It does not include the external conversion programs or their source.
 See [Source/README.md](Source/README.md) for development setup.

-## Publishing this repository

-The preparation bundle extracts directly into this layout: `README.md`, `.gitignore`, `Source/`, `Docs/`, `Windows/` and `Linux/`.
-Copy those items into your existing repository folder, keeping its `.git` directory.
-Commit and push the source and documentation.

-The Windows and Linux folders contain complete release ZIPs.
-They are intentionally ignored by Git, because the updater downloads **GitHub Release attachments**, and the runtime packages exceed normal Git file limits.
-Upload those two ZIPs unchanged to a published pre-release in **TurboTosti/Turbo-ffmpegger**, tagged **v1.0-alpha**.
-Do not attach the outer preparation bundle as the update package.
-See [the publishing guide](Docs/Publishing.md) for the exact steps.

-Future updates need a higher version and rebuilt packages with matching manifests.
-Replacing files under the same tag does not trigger an update for users already running it.
-The original 0.8 updater has not been validated with these packages; use a manual installation for that transition.